hplisiecki/Parliament/README.md

 # Parliament

+(solved issue where the code created redundant folders in the init of the parliament class)

 Python script that scrapes the website of the Polish government for pdfs with the audiodescriptions of parliament proceedings.
 It sorts the text according to the author of the statement.